ktalexcheng/ktalexcheng/README.md

 # Hi, I'm Alex! 👋

-I'm software developer passionate about building things that make life just a bit more interesting. 🏃🚴🏋️🏂🏎️🧑‍🍳🍜🍩
+I'm software engineer passionate about building things that make life just a bit more interesting. 🏃🚴🏋️🏂🏎️🧑‍🍳🍜🍩

 ## 🔭 What I am working on